dataiku/dataiku-hive-udf/README.md

     count_to_map<["yes", "no", "yes"]>  => {"yes":2,"no":1}

+### count_distinct_map

+For a group, generate a map with key from a secondary column counting the distinct values from keys from a third one.

+    select query, count_distinct_map(country, userid) as nusers_per_country FROM queries GROUP BY query;

+    query     country    userid
+    FOO    FR    X
+    FOO    FR    X
+    FOO    FR    Y
+    FOO    EN    Z

+    =>  FOO,  {"FR":2, EN:1}

 ### map_filter_lower_than

 Filter a map<string,int>, keep only map entries where value is greater of equals to the provided argument